joebew42/elixir-playground/examples/bank_account/scratch.md

 # TODO

-* maybe the handle for not handled messages can be removed
 * rename `account_processes` to a more generic `accounts`
 * maybe should be better to separate the tests of the `Bank` client from the `BankServer`
 * expose a client interface to `BankAccount` (encapsulation) in order to hide details about the message